JoaoCostaIFG/tvvs/assignments/4_model_based_testing/4_report.md

 ![Use-case 3's transition tree](./transition_trees/transition_tree_3.png)

-In contrast with the other branches of the tree, the first branch tests something that doesn't appear related to the use-case: open the application, minimize it, and then maximize it again.
-This indicates that the state **_MinimizedToTray_** probably shouldn't exist as it is not related to the use-case of _play/pause a project_.

-With 7 leaf nodes in the tree, we need to create 7 tests to cover all states and transitions of the system.
+With 6 leaf nodes in the tree, we need to create 6 tests to cover all states and transitions of the system.

 #### Transition table